raodnik/raodnik/README.md

 Hi, I’m DurgaRaoN

-  I’m someone who is passionate about Computational Engineering, Machine Learning.
+  I’m someone who is passionate about Computational Engineering, Machine Learning and structural dynamics.

+  Currently I am working as a subsea engineer and my main focus is on analysing the dynamic response of riser and flowline.Also I leverage my knowledge to analyse the structural behaviour of subsea oil nd gas field equipment.
 I'm a post graduate in Ocean Engineering from Indian Institute of Technology, Madras.

   My main driver is Matlab, but I'm also proficient in Python and C++.